Glacier Book Club – A Culmination of Giants

 First there were tribes of Native Americans whose deep regard for nature left the landscape intact.
 They were followed by Euro-American explorers and settlers who may have been awed by the new lands, but began to move wildlife to near extinction.
 Fortunately for the area that would become Glacier, some began to recognize that laying siege to nature and its bounties would lead to wastelands.

 Join Executive Director, Doug Mitchell, on Zoom and have a discussion with George Bristol about his book, A Culmination of Giants.
-Participants must register using the form below.
-Registration is limited to 50.
+Registration opens Monday, November 16, 2020.